MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 * Connections are weighted based on the amount of collaboration time in meetings and email between two nodes (connection strength).
 * They are also directed because they specifically account for who sent and who received email.
 For these calculations, meetings do not have direction.

-## How are the measures for people and graph different?
+## How do people and group measures differ?

 The measure interpretations for employees and groups are the same.
 For example: